tainstr/misura.doc/flash/models.rst

 Child nodes might represent:

-- A :ref:`component<misura:components>`.
+- A :ref:`component<components>`.
 Samples, segments, shots are componets.
   The component configuration can be accessed via right-click and ``Configure`` action.
 - A dataset, which can be plotted, manipulated and edited.